mjtirey/pdsnd_github/README.md

 bikeshare_2

 ### Description
 bikeshare_2 allows the user to interactive navigate the bikesharing data from New York City, Chicago, and Washington.
+Interaction includes viewing summary information as well as accessing raw data.

 ### Files used
 bikeshare_2.py